-The 2023 FIFA Women's World Cup finals will be held in Australia and New Zealand in July and August of that year.
+The 2023 FIFA Women's World Cup finals will be held in Australia and New Zealand from 20 July to 20 August of that year.

 Article top media content

-The 2023 FIFA Women's World Cup finals will be played in Australia and New Zealand in July and August of that year.
+The 2023 FIFA Women's World Cup finals will be played in Australia and New Zealand from 20 July to 20 August of that year.

 There will be 32 finalists including both hosts with 11 or 12 European nations involved.